akhilkala/coder/README.md

 # Coder

-Coder is a competitive coding pseudo-social media platform for aspiring coders can learn together.
+Coder is a competitive coding pseudo-social media platform.
 The end goal is to bring coder to all platforms including web, mobile and also have a browser extension.

 ### Features
 * Daily random problems